 M. Duane Nellis, Ph.D.

-Nellis is nationally recognized and active.
 He served as a commissioner for the Northwest Commission of Colleges and Universities – one of the eight nationally recognized bodies that determine whether higher education institutions are accredited.
 While at Idaho, he was appointed as a commissioner of the Western Interstate Commission for Higher Education that coordinates higher education efforts for 15 western states.
-Nellis has held other leadership positions and continues to be active in other national and international bodies, including the Association of Public and Land-Grant Universities; the Association of American Geographers; the National Council for Geographic Education; and Gamma Theta Upsilon, the international geographic honor society.
+Nellis has held other top leadership positions and continues to be active in other national and international bodies, including the Association of Public and Land-Grant Universities; the Association of American Geographers; the National Council for Geographic Education; and Gamma Theta Upsilon, the international geographic honor society.

-He is recognized nationally and internationally for his research that utilizes satellite data and geographic information systems to analyze various dimensions of the earth's land surface.
-This research has been funded by more than 50 sources such as NASA, the National Geographic Society, the U.S. Agency for International Development and the U.S. Department of Agriculture.
-His research has led to more than 100 articles and reports in a wide range of professional journals, and 17 books and book chapters.
+He is recognized nationally and internationally for his research that utilizes satellite data and geographic information systems to analyze various dimensions of the Earth’s land surface.
+This research has been funded by more than 50 sources, such as NASA, the National Geographic Society, the U.S. Agency for International Development, and the U.S. Department of Agriculture.
+His research has led to more than 120 articles and reports in a wide range of professional journals, and 17 books and book chapters.
 He has given more than 100 professional presentations and has been invited to speak at more than 60 universities and related settings internationally.

-Nellis is a native of the Northwest: he was born in Spokane, Wash.
-He met and married his wife, Ruthie, while pursuing his bachelor’s degree in earth sciences/geography at Montana State University.
+Nellis is a native of the Northwest.
+He was born in Spokane, Wash., and met and married his wife, Ruthie, while pursuing his bachelor’s degree in earth sciences/geography at Montana State University.
 He received his master’s and doctoral degrees in geography from Oregon State University.